-The following list contains links to the help topics for the Microsoft Rights Management services (RMS) Protection cmdlets, which are installed with the RMS Protection Tool.
-The RMS Protection tool is now replaced by the Azure Information Protection client, which includes a new PowerShell module, AzureInformationProtection.
+The following list contains links to the help topics for the Microsoft Rights Management services (RMS) Protection cmdlets, which are installed with the Rights Management Protection Tool.

-These RMS Protection cmdlets can be used with Azure Rights Management (Azure RMS) data protection from Azure Information Protection, or with Active Directory Rights Management Services (AD RMS) and these cmdlets supplement other PowerShell modules for these Rights Management deployments.
+The RMS Protection cmdlets can be used with Azure Rights Management (Azure RMS) data protection from Azure Information Protection, or with Active Directory Rights Management Services (AD RMS).
 Use these RMS Protection cmdlets to bulk protect and unprotect files for any file type.

 (Get-Module RMSProtection -ListAvailable).Version.